brandonwan1/Cyberattack-EDR-VM-Simulation/Extra.md

 For processing the file, I used **pypykatz**, a Python implementation of the post-exploitation tool called Mimikatz.
 Running pypykatz revealed the names of the users along with their NTLM password hashes.

-Rather than brute-forcing, I looked up the hash on a rainbow table, revealing the decrypted password that I had set for the Windows VM:
+Rather than brute-forcing, I looked up the hash on a rainbow table, revealing the original password that I had set for the Windows VM in plaintext:

   ![hash-cracked](https://github.com/user-attachments/assets/a209f991-d7eb-449e-b3d8-9776ef5d225e)